victor23daw2/bike-store-challenge/README.md

 I'm using `jsonb` in the `customization` column cause it’s more flexible and avoids creating tons of extra fields.
 I read some blogposts (from Percona and Medium) explaining why this is a good idea for dynamic stuff.

 The `invalid_combinations` table helps to control rules like “don’t mix red rims with mountain wheels”.
 This way, I don’t need to hardcode logic and can just update the DB.
+Each row links two options from the `options` table (`option_1` and `option_2` both point to options).

+This way, I can change or add rules without changing code.
+It also makes things cleaner and easy to maintain.

 Each option has a `stock` so unavailable parts can be hidden from the frontend.